POUNDIAN/annotated-index/README.md

 Also seems there are some special characters, for example `\n` that slip in.
 Need to understand our handling of these; probably an OCR mistake requiring correction.

 How can we tell if we have missed any entries from TAI?
 We need to investigate what data might have been dropped.
+For example we had lost `"commerciabili bene"`, possibly because we already had `"commerciabili"`?

+Details contain something like `"Various... mentioned..."` for cases where keys clash.

+If an entry string ends in `:` we should remove that char.

+**Lots of confusion between O and Q.** If we know where we are in the alphabet we can correct the entries fairly easily.

 ## Suggested Measurements